 - Get help if you’re exhausted

-Sleep deprivation is a fact for a new mom (and dad).
+Sleep deprivation in new moms (and dads) is a fact.
 It is key to take the possible negative effects of it seriously, especially since many parents have this situation for a long time – with more than one child.
 Do your best to grab some sleep here and there!